 - Consultation notes must show a genuine diagnosis of a health disorder, not just aesthetic concerns.

-Illuminate Skin Clinics Ltd then appealed to the Upper Tax Tribunal, and they confirmed that the principal purpose of the treatment matters.
-If it’s cosmetic, VAT applies.
+Illuminate Skin Clinics Ltd then appealed to the Upper Tax Tribunal, and they also confirmed that the principal purpose of the treatment matters.
+If it’s cosmetic for the overall appearance of the face, VAT applies.

 Dentists and Botox – What HMRC Looks At